MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ## OPS custom Markdown extensions

 > [!NOTE]
-> Open Publishing Services (OPS) implements DocFX Flavored Markdown (DFM), which is highly compatible with GitHub Flavored Markdown (GFM).
-DFM adds some functionality through Markdown extensions.
+> Open Publishing Services (OPS) implements a Markdig Parser for Markdown, which is highly compatible with GitHub Flavored Markdown (GFM).
+Markdig adds some functionality through Markdown extensions.
 As such, selected articles from the full OPS Authoring Guide are included in this guide for reference.
-(For example, see "DFM and Markdown extensions" and "Code snippets" in the table of contents.)
+(For example, see "Markdig and Markdown extensions" and "Code snippets" in the table of contents.)

 Docs articles use GFM for most article formatting, such as paragraphs, links, lists, and headings.
-For richer formatting, articles can use DFM features such as:
+For richer formatting, articles can use Markdig features such as:

 - Note blocks
 - Includes